-This contribution refers to the partial result of a research conducted by the author together with professors Anna Bruna Menghini, Annalinda Neglia, Francesco Ruggiero, Francesca Calace, during the Graduate Workshop in Architecture of the Polytechnic University of Bari, composed undergraduates students by the Michelangelo Manzari, Marson Korbi, Eliana Ferrara, Nicoletta Azzariti, Raffaella Dicuonzo.
+This contribution refers to the partial result of a research conducted by the author together with professors Anna Bruna Menghini, Annalinda Neglia, Francesco Ruggiero, Francesca Calace, during the Graduate Workshop in Architecture of the Polytechnic University of Bari, composed by the undergraduates students Michelangelo Manzari, Marson Korbi, Eliana Ferrara, Nicoletta Azzariti, Raffaella Dicuonzo.
 All the images included in the previous pages are done by the above mentioned students.